Contact forms and quote requests

 The four ways small-business forms quietly fail

 Most contact forms are doing one of these things wrong.
 Often all four.
-A working form asks just enough, sets expectations, routes the request somewhere visible, and triggers the automatic confirmation.

 They ask for too little